tonytvo/blog-generator/content/blog/algebra-of-wealth/index.md

 Or in Housel’s words:

 > **“Tails drive everything.
 Be prepared for them.
 Respect them.
 And position yourself to benefit when they occur.”**

 ---

-Below is a **deep, expanded, psychologically rich** version of **Chapter 8: MAN IN THE CAR PARADOX**, written with Morgan Housel’s storytelling tone and filled with **bold highlight quotes/phrases** and expanded real-world insights.

----